eunbiline98/video-wall-ws2812/README.md

 This is still a development process there are some problematic aspects could be due to messy data transfer from computer to esp32 via udp, or in terms of array , it is still unknown.

-Please those who want to develop from my project, with pleasure
+Please if you want to develop from my project, I'm happy

+Best Regards